Best drones for kids 2024: toy flying machines for fledgling pilots

 The best kids' drones are tons of fun and make excellent gifts – here's our top selection

-(Image credit: Oaxis)
+(Image credit: HoverAir)

-The best kids' drones – also known as toy drones – offer simplified functionality that enables young pilots to practice their flying skills without completely ruining the family ruin.
-They usually focus on key features, such as decent control systems (generally the same as in bigger drones) and in-flight stability features for incident-free flying.
+The best drones for kids – also known as toy drones – offer simplified functionality that enables young pilots to practice their flying skills without completely ruining the family residence.

 These mini drones might not come with all the bells and whistles you'll find in today's best drones, but they don't require a license or registration, and they make thrilling gifts at mostly very affordable prices.
 For adults looking to start with drone flying, you'd be better off consulting our best beginner drone guide.